-US: Russia, Iran moving toward full defense ‘partnership’
+U.S.: Russia, Iran moving toward full defense ‘partnership’

 The administration says Iran sold hundreds of attack drones to Russian over the summer.
 Kirby on Friday reiterated the administration’s belief that Iran is considering the sale of hundreds of ballistic missiles to Russia, but acknowledged that the U.S. doesn’t have “perfect visibility into Iranian thinking on why” the deal hasn’t been consummated.

+At a U.N.
+Security Council meeting called by Russia to assess the impact of Western weapons pumped into Ukraine, Russia’s U.N.
+Ambassador Vassily Nebenzia again denied that Iran is supplying weapons to Ukraine.

+“The military industrial complex in Russia can work perfectly fine and doesn’t need anyone’s assistance, whereas the Ukrainian military industry does not basically exist and is being assisted by the Western industry and Western companies,” he said.

 The White House says Russia has also turned to North Korea for artillery as the nine-month war grinds on.
+North Korea has denied the claim.

 The White House has repeatedly sought to spotlight Russia’s reliance on Iran and North Korea, another broadly isolated nation on the international stage, for support as it prosecutes its war against Ukraine.